-Besides the NdFeB magnets, the SmCo magnet is another type of Rare-earth magnet mainly composed of Samarium-Cobalt alloys.
-A SmCo magnet may have a magnetic strength comparable to that of a NdFeB one, but is higher in temperature rating and coercivity.
+Samarium cobalt magnet is a type of rare-earth magnet mainly composed of samarium–cobalt alloys.
+A SmCo magnet may have a magnetic strength comparable to that of a NdFeB magnet but is higher in temperature rating and coercivity.

-What are the Characteristics of SmCo magnets?
-Samarium Cobalt (SmCo) permanent magnets are known for their high magnetic strength, exceptional temperature stability, and reliable performance.
+Samarium Cobalt permanent magnets are known for their high magnetic strength, exceptional temperature stability, and reliable performance.
 As a result, they rarely require a coating to combat corrosion and therefore are more suitable for certain applications than Neodymium.
-Attributes of Samarium Cobalt:

 • High resistance to demagnetization